Priya07-jk/P2P-webshare-2.0/README.md

 # P2P WebShare

-A beautiful, lightning-fast, and hyper-secure peer-to-peer file sharing web application.
+A lightning-fast, and hyper-secure peer-to-peer file sharing web application.
 Send files directly from your browser to anyone in the world without them ever touching a server.
 Built with WebRTC and end-to-end encrypted using AES-256-GCM.

 Live demo : click here to try the app : https://p2-p-webshare-2-0.vercel.app/

 ## Key Features

-- ** Direct Peer-to-Peer:** Files are transferred directly between browsers using WebRTC Data Channels.
+-  Direct Peer-to-Peer: Files are transferred directly between browsers using WebRTC Data Channels.
 No intermediate servers means blazing fast transfer speeds.
-- ** End-to-End Encryption (E2EE):** Every file chunk is encrypted in the browser using AES-GCM 256-bit encryption before it even touches the network.
+-  End-to-End Encryption (E2EE): Every file chunk is encrypted in the browser using AES-GCM 256-bit encryption before it even touches the network.
-- ** Zero-Knowledge Architecture:** The encryption key is randomly generated and appended to the sharing URL as a hash (`#key=...`).
+-  Zero-Knowledge Architecture: The encryption key is randomly generated and appended to the sharing URL as a hash (`#key=...`).
 The signaling server never sees the key, meaning no one can decrypt your files in transit.
-- ** Unlimited File Size:** Uses chunking and the Origin Private File System (OPFS) API to stream files directly to disk, completely bypassing browser RAM limits.
+-  Unlimited File Size: Uses chunking and the Origin Private File System (OPFS) API to stream files directly to disk, completely bypassing browser RAM limits.
 Send multi-gigabyte files effortlessly.
-- ** Integrity Verification:** The sender automatically calculates a SHA-256 hash of the original file.
+-  Integrity Verification: The sender automatically calculates a SHA-256 hash of the original file.
 The receiver re-calculates the hash upon completion to guarantee mathematical file integrity.

 ##  Tech Stack